ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 *Blood Bowl* rulebook, or those presented previously in this supplement.

-Giants have the following profilee:
+Giants have the following profile:

 MA ST AG PA AV Giant 6 7 5+ 5+ 11+